 What is an ear infection?

 Dr. Brigger explains that “ear infections occur when bacteria grow behind the ear drum leading to a collection of pus” which is thick fluid created by the immune system while fighting the infection.
 The inflammation and pus accumulation causes “pressure [on the ear drum], pain and temporary hearing loss”.
 Not all red ears are infections that require intervention though.
 It is possible to have a viral ear infection (inflammation and pain of the ear drum) or to have clear fluid behind the ear drum, both of which can happen during a cold.
-A bacterial ear infection is diagnosed when the doctor sees pus causing a bulge of the ear drum, especially in a child with signs of inflammation like pain and fever.
+The doctor diagnoses a bacterial ear infection when there is pus behind the ear drum causing it to bulge out.
+There should also be signs of of inflammation like pain and fever.

 Typical symptoms include: